 DePiro started performing by “sitting in” with Jazz and Rock bands throughout NY by invitation at age twelve.
 His first “steady paid gig” was as weekly Church pianist at St Matthew’s Church in Buffalo, New York at age twelve.
 By age sixteen he recorded two albums and was signed to Mark Records by owner and producer Vincent Morette (NY) .

 He performed his first solo piano-organ concert at age fourteen and began teaching privately holding twenty-five weekly private students by the age of seventeen.
+He has been rated as one of the top 100 Jazz organists of all time and one of the top living Jazz pianists in the USA as well.

 Before he was eighteen, DePiro had roughly thirty-five television appearances, local and national, airplay on over fifty radio stations nationwide, had written thirty songs and had composed and performed the ongoing theme song for the weekly New York TV talk show Talk Of The Town.
 Within that same time-frame, he studied with his Orchestra “idol” Don Costa as a protege in Beverly Hills, performed at the Emmy Awards, was the opening act for seven different celebrity artists/bands and along with his band and vocalist – singing phenomenon (then seven years old) sister Jacki DePiro won a Tri-State contest after competing with two-hundred and ninety-seven professional acts for a center stage concert at New York indoor Amphitheatre, Melody Fair.